Yohan460/go-jamf-api/api/docs/JamfRemoteAssistAPI.md

 func main() {
 	page := int64(56) // int64 |  (optional) (default to 0)
 	pageSize := int64(56) // int64 |  (optional) (default to 100)
 	sort := []string{"Inner_example"} // []string | Sorting criteria in the format: property:asc/desc.
 Default sort is sessionId:desc.
 Multiple sort criteria are supported and must be separated with a comma.
-Example: sort=sessionId:desc,deviceId:asc  (optional) (default to ["sessionId:desc"]) filter := "filter_example" // string | Query in the RSQL format, allowing to filter session history items collection.
+Example: sort=sessionId:desc,deviceId:asc  (optional) (default to {"sessionId:desc"}) filter := "filter_example" // string | Query in the RSQL format, allowing to filter session history items collection.
 Default filter is empty query - returning all results for the requested page.
 Fields allowed in the query: sessionId, deviceId, sessionAdminId.
 This param can be combined with paging and sorting.
 Example: sessionAdminId==\"*Andrzej*\" (optional) (default to "")

 	configuration := openapiclient.NewConfiguration()